SIGNS OF BRAIN INJURY AND CONCUSSION – MN LAWYERS

 When to Seek Immediate Medical Attention:

-Danger Signs in Adults In rare cases, a dangerous blood clot may form on the brain in a person with a concussion and push the brain against the skull.
-Contact your health care professional or emergency department right away if you have any of the following danger signs after a bump, blow, or jolt to the head or body:
+Danger Signs in Adults In rare cases, a dangerous blood clot may form on the brain in a person with a concussion.
+This can push the brain against the skull.
+See help right away if you have any of the following danger signs after a bump to the head:

 Concussion Danger Signs in Children

-Take your child to the emergency department right away if they received a bump, blow, or jolt to the head or body, and:
+Likewise, take your child to the emergency department right away if they received a blow to the head and:

 CONCUSSION BRAIN INJURY ATTORNEYS

 Pam Rochlin and David Rochlin are top rated lawyers in MN with more than 25 years’ experience.
 We have successfully represented hundreds of people who have been injured in an accident, including many brain injury cases.
-Pam Rochlin is a former partner with Meshbesher & Spence, has served on the Board of the Minnesota Association for Justice, and was the 2014 – 2015 president of the Minnesota Women Lawyers Association.
+Pam Rochlin is a former partner with Meshbesher & Spence.
+In addition, she served on the Board of the Minnesota Association for Justice, and was the president of the Minnesota Women Lawyers Association.
 The primary focus of our brain injury accident attorneys is to make sure you receive the compensation you need for medical bills, wage loss, and other more.

-If you or someone you love has sustained a concussion or traumatic brain injury (TBI) in an accident, please contact one of our personal injury attorneys for a free consultation.
-An experienced brain injury attorney can meet with you at our office or your home.
+If you or someone you love has sustained a concussion or traumatic brain injury (TBI) in an accident, contact our personal injury attorneys for a free consultation.
+An experienced brain injury attorney can meet you at our office or your home.
 Also, see our brain injury resources page for additional information regarding brain injury treatment in Minnesota.